wyan170/Phase2_project/data-science/2. Machine Learning Project/README.md

 # Part 2 - Weather Data Analysis

-This assignment involves exploring a real-world weather dataset to understand the relationships between different weather variables and to **predict the maximum daily temperature** using the relevant feature(s).
+This assignment involves exploring a real-world weather dataset to understand the relationships between different weather variables and to **predict the minimum daily temperature** using the relevant feature(s).

 ## Files